rollkit/docs/docs/intro.md

 # Introduction to Rollkit

-Rollkit is a modular development kit for anyone to easily deploy their own blockchain with minimal overhead.
-It solves the problem of bootstrapping a secure and decentralized validator set while removing the burden of maintaining a new consensus network.
+Rollkit is a modular development kit for anyone to easily deploy their own rollup chain with minimal overhead.
+The rollup developer has the freedom to choose which consensus and data availability layer they will secure the network with and the freedom to deploy anywhere in the modular stack.

 Rollkit provides developers with a [modular design](./core-concepts.md) to enable a truly flexible development process.
 Importantly, Rollkit rollups are